 When booking a site, ask for 178 or 179.
 Both places back up to the surrounding forest and have the most space.

 A suggest excursion is a catamaran trip on the Woodwind II.
 The boat departs daily from the Zephyr Cove Marina and the evening champagne cruise is a great way to enjoy the sunset.

 04 of 06

 The scenic boat-in campground on the north end of Emerald Bay State Park can only be reached by boat; no roads reach the campground.
-The boat-camp is a one-of-a-kind camping experience where you can enjoy the lake's beauty in the seclusion of a wilderness area.
+The boot-camp is a one-of-a-kind camping experience where you can enjoy the lake's beauty in the seclusion of a wilderness area.

 Located on the southwest corner of the lake in California, Emerald Bay is famous for its emerald green water.
 It's one of the most popular destinations for daily boat tours and is an excellent location for bird watching; bald eagle sightings are common.

 Twenty-one lakefront campsites, a shared dock, and buoys are available and must be booked a few months in advance.
 Boat rentals are available at one of South Lake Tahoe's marinas.
 Be prepared to get a little wet on your way to the camp.Continue to 5 of 6 below.

 If part of your camping experience must including biking, Sugar Pine State Park is for you.
 The quiet and forested nature area at Sugar Pine State Park is excellent for tent camping, and the adjacent bike path and mountain bike trails are convenient for cyclists.

 While all the sites are beautiful and forested, the 126-175 loop is closest to the Lily Pond hiking and biking trailhead.